mertoz41/hooper-front-end/README.md

 This app was initially developed as the fourth section project at the Flatiron School, with the intention of working with the maps, and was refactored in 2022.

-### Instructions
+### Instructions - frontend
-Clone the repo, run `npm install` to install dependencies and run `npm start` to run the app locally.
+Clone the develop branch of the repo, run `npm install` to install dependencies and run `npm start` to run the app locally.
 Create a .env file at the root of the project and paste REACT_APP_MAP_API_KEY="yourgooglemapskey" to see the map and to make use of google places autocomplete which is utilized when adding a new court to the map.